 I want to give special thanks to my dedicated and talented staff for their hard work and commitment to the OPI mission.
-They realize it has never been more critical for Inspector Generals to be seen as objective fact finders.
 Our job is to get to the truth, whatever it is, without regard to politics, allegiances, status or influence.
 Our office is in the evidence business; it only matters what we can prove through competent investigations.
-We recognize that we must conduct our actions with the utmost care, professionalism and caution.
+Our objectiveness and subsequent collaboration with the New York State Attorney General's Office culminated in an executed agreement with a local health care provider that resulted in \$505,115 being recouped on behalf of Monroe County and its taxpayers.